-We derive a significant portion of both net sales of medical devices and consumables and net sales of spare parts and services from our operations in Asia, through our wholly_owned subsidiaries or representative offices in Japan (Edap Technomed Co.
+We derive a significant portion of both net sales of medical devices and disposables and net sales of spare parts and services from our operations in Asia, through our wholly-owned subsidiaries or representative offices in Japan (Edap Technomed Co.
 Ltd), Malaysia (Edap Technomed Sdh Bhd) and South Korea (Edap Technomed Korea).
-Net sales derived from our operations in Asia represented approximately 38% of our total consolidated net sales in 2017.
-Net sales of goods in Asia represented approximately 46% of such sales in 2017 and consisted mainly of sales of urology devices and consumables.
-Net sales of spare parts, supplies and services in Asia represented approximately 39% of such sales in 2017 and related primarily to ESWL lithotripters, reflecting the fact that approximately 43% of the installed base of our ESWL lithotripters that we actively maintain or otherwise serve is located in Asia.
-See Note 27 of our consolidated financial statements.
+Net sales derived from our operations in Asia represented approximately 36% of our total consolidated net sales in 2018.
+Net sales of goods in Asia represented approximately\42% of such sales in 2018 and consisted mainly of sales of urology devices and disposables.
+Net sales of spare parts, supplies and services in Asia represented approximately 38% of such sales in 2018 and related primarily to ESWL lithotripters, reflecting the fact that approximately 45% of the installed base of our ESWL lithotripters that we actively maintain or otherwise serve is located in Asia.
+See Note 28 of our consolidated financial statements.
 We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates.
 We are exposed to foreign currency exchange rate risk because the mix of currencies in which our costs are denominated is different from the mix of currencies in which we earn revenues.
-In 2017, approximately 45% of our sales were denominated in currencies other than euro (primarily the U.S. Dollar and Japanese yen).
+In 2018, approximately 74% of our costs of sales and research and development, selling, marketing and general and administrative expenses were denominated in euro, while approximately 41% of our sales were denominated in currencies other than euro (primarily the U.S. Dollar and Japanese yen).
 Our operating profitability could be materially affected by large fluctuations in the rate of exchange between the euro and such other currencies.
 To minimize our exposure to exchange rate risks, we sometimes use certain financial instruments for hedging purposes.
-See Item 3, "Key Information-Risk Factors-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rater risks." for a description of the impact of foreign currency fluctuations on our business and results of operations.
+See Item 3, "Key Information-Risk Factors-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates" and Item 11, "Quantitative and